I’ve been on a carnivore diet for more than a decade, and most of the time, I buy meat in bulk. But, one of the issues I have is how to freeze steaks.

 No, freezing steaks doesn’t change the taste, as long as the steak is wrapped in aluminum foil or placed in a freezer bag.
 You should also make sure to remove as much air as possible from the bag.

 How Should You Freeze Steak?

 Also, keep track of how long your steak has been frozen.
-Different steaks can stay frozen for different amounts of time, so you should thaw and use the steak on time.
+Different steaks can stay frozen long, such as filet mignon, so you should thaw and use the steak on time.